oseahumhen/customer-entertainer-decider/README.md

    Running without any parameters assumes that a customers.txt file exists in project root and uses default maximum travel distance and coordinates defined in source code.
    Output file will also be saved to project root.

    Application can be run with parameters.
 To see help menu, run `python app.py -h`.
-Help menu is as seen below:
+   See below for help menu console output:
    ```
    python app.py -h
    usage: app.py [-h] [--customer_data_file CUSTOMER_DATA_FILE]